 More Advanced Disease and Treatment

-If left untreated many oral diseases progress to more advanced forms.
+If left untreated many oral diseases can progress to more advanced forms.
 When this happens treatment often becomes more involved and expensive.
-However, even for advanced oral diseases there are many treatment options that are both safe and effective.
+However, even for advanced oral diseases, there are many treatment options that are both safe and effective.